momothepikachu/Classic-Arcade-Game-Clone/README.md

 HTML5-Arcade-Game
 ===============================
+## Install
+ - simply load index.html in your favorite browser

 ## :video_game: How to Play
- - load index.html in your favorite browser
  - make your player reach the water, without colliding into any one of the enemies(bugs)
  - The player can move left, right, up and down.
  - The enemies move in varying speeds on the paved block portion of the scene.